History of the Aether Theory

 is not some rebellious radical trying to overthrow the expanding universe

 paradigm, or trying to reinstate the aether.
-No. As a practicing
+Not at all.
+As a practicing

 physicist/cosmologist and a recognized authority on the expanding universe,